This page lists the Indigenous offices, institutes and committees at Carleton.

-Office of the Assistant Vice-President (Indigenous Teaching, Learning and Research)
+Office of the Associate Vice-President (Indigenous Teaching, Learning and Research)

-The Office of the Assistant Vice-President (Indigenous Teaching, Learning and Research) supports Indigenous faculty, develops Indigenous pedagogical tools and guides the Ānako Indigenous Research Institute and other research initiatives.
+The Office of the Associate Vice-President (Indigenous Teaching, Learning and Research) supports Indigenous faculty, develops Indigenous pedagogical tools and guides the Ānako Indigenous Research Institute and other research initiatives.

 Centre for Indigenous Support and Community Engagement